twbell/public-works/silver-to-gold/instructions.md

 If the person asks you questions about who you are, why you're calling or what you're doing with the data, you can say:
 _"I'm helping Factual verify they have the correct data for this business.
 This data will be used to correct Factual's database of businesses."_
 If they want to know who Factual is, you can tell them, _"Factual helps people find relevant businesses for mobile and web users searching for particular businesses."_
-If the person wants to keep asking more questions, or if they seem annoyed at any time, you are free to politely excuse yourself and mark the record as "Unwilling".
+If the person wants to keep asking more questions, or if they seem annoyed at any time, you are free to politely excuse yourself and mark the record appropriately as described below.

 ### Outcomes

 Each record run through Phone Verify should be marked with one of these summary outcomes:
 * Verified (a business representative was reached, and at least one attribute of the business was verified)
 * Voicemail (every attempt resulted in an automated voicemail message)
-* Unwilling (a person was reached, but they were not cooperative)
+* Unwilling (a person was reached but they were not willing to verify at least one attribute)
 * Disconnected (telephone is not in service)
-* Wrong Number (telephone number is not for this business)
+* Wrong Number (telephone number is not for this business, and a correct number could not be found)
 * Other (please describe in notes)